kragen/derctuo/markdown/cyclic-fabrication-systems.md

 kind of sintering.

-I have previously written about the possibility of using solid-solution "hardening" on sintered objects.
-The general outline of the process is that, before sintering, the "green" object contains at least a low-melting sintering aid and a high-melting filler; during sintering, the sintering aid solidifies and densifies the object (perhaps without fully melting, and perhaps partly dissolving the
+I have previously written about the possibility of using solid-solution “hardening” on sintered objects.
+The general outline of the process is that, before sintering, the “green” object contains at least a low-melting sintering aid and a high-melting filler; during sintering, the sintering aid solidifies and densifies the object (perhaps without fully melting, and perhaps partly dissolving the